 NBL in its efforts to improve the capital adequacy ratio as prescribed by the regulator had implemented a revised capital plan.
-Besides, the bank had formulated ICAAP Policy aimed at improving the Capital Adequacy position in compliance with BASEL-II Framework.
-It has resulted in an increase in the capital adequacy ratio of the bank from 7.80% to 11.41% this year thereby complying and surpassing the statutory requirement of 10%.
-The task of systematic preparation and presentation of BASEL-II report has been entrusted with the Risk Management Division of the bank.
-Currently the bank's ratio stands at 12.12%.
+Besides, the bank had formulated ICAAP Policy aimed at improving the Capital Adequacy position in compliance with BASEL-III Framework from FY 2073-74.
+The task of systematic preparation and presentation of BASEL-III report has been entrusted with the Risk Management Division of the bank.
+Currently the bank's ratio stands at 15.61%.